 Today’s visitors are charmed by the lushly landscaped grounds.
 A shady oasis of towering trees and abundant greenery surround the quaint Finnish Folk Art Museum, just steps away from the History Center’s Exhibition Hall and Library facilities.
 Seasonal blooms enhance the gardens throughout the spring and summer months.
 Wide swaths of lawn, with the magnificent Fenyes Mansion as their backdrop, are perfect for strolling.

 With the elegance and idyllic quality of a tucked-away jewel, the Fenyes Estate Gardens are the perfect location for weddings and corporate events.
-Please click the following links for more information on planning a wedding or other type of event.
+Please click the following links for more information on planning a wedding ceremony or other type of event.